scottwinkler/terraform-s3-unzip/Readme.md

 * src_bucket - (Required) The source bucket to listen for put object events
 * src_bucket_arn - (Required) The arn of the same source bucket
 * project_name - (Optional) Identifier for your project
-* dst_bucket - (Optional) he destination bucket to send the unzipped files, if not the source bucket
+* dst_bucket - (Optional) The destination bucket to send the unzipped files, if not the source bucket
+* delete_zip - (Optional) A boolean, set true if you wish to delete the original zip file.
+Default is false.

 ## Example Usage